-The development of the COVID-19 mRNA vaccine will go down in history books.
-Dr. Stephen Rinderknecht, chair of the UnityPoint Clinic Vaccine Oversight Committee, says he didn’t think the development of a vaccine could happen in less than a year’s time.
+The development of the COVID-19 mRNA vaccine (Pfizer and Moderna) will go down in history books.
+Dr. Stephen Rinderknecht, chair of the UnityPoint Clinic Vaccine Oversight Committee, says he didn’t think the creation of a vaccine could happen in less than a year’s time.
 But it did – and no safety corners were cut.
-He gives us four fast facts about the first vaccines released and what we’ll likely see in the next round of approved vaccines.
+He gives us four fast facts about the first COVID-19 vaccines.

 What are mRNA Vaccines?

 mRNA vaccines are a new vaccine technology first approved by the Federal Food and Drug Administration (FDA) to fight the spread of COVID-19.
 These vaccines do not use a weakened virus, like many other vaccines. mRNA vaccines work by teaching your body to create a protein that’ll protect you from a dangerous illness – like COVID-19.

 1. mRNA vaccines are new, but the technology is not.

 Researchers have been studying mRNA (messenger ribonucleic acid) vaccines for decades.
 Dr. Rinderknecht says two closely related coronavirus diseases – SARS (Severe Acute Respiratory Syndrome) in 2003 and MERS (Middle East Respiratory Syndrome) in 2012 – brought mRNA vaccine development to where it is today.

 “Vaccines for those previous coronavirus diseases didn’t get finished, because the diseases were contained and never became a world-wide threat – unlike COVID-19. mRNA vaccines have also been studied for the prevention of influenza, Zika, rabies and cytomegalovirus,” Dr. Rinderknecht says.